nils-matthaei/ModelBasedSW_project/README.md

 }
 ```

-## 5.2 IntoIterator
+### 5.2 IntoIterator
-The `IntoIterator` defines how values of a type can be _converted into_ an iterator.
+The `IntoIterator` defines how values of a type can be _converted into_ an Iterator.
 One major benefit of this is that it adds some _syntactic sugar_ when working with `for` loops.

 `IntoIterator` requires the `into_iter()` method to be implemented for a type.